aws/aws-emr-best-practices/content/reliability/best_practices.md

 * Reduce the frequency of the API calls.
 For example, if you’re using the DescribeStep API and you don’t need to know the status of the job right away, you can reduce the frequency of the call to 1min+
 * Stagger the intervals of the API calls so that they don't all run at the same time.
-* Implement exponential backoff (<https://docs.aws.amazon.com/general/latest/gr/api-retries.html>) when making API calls.
+* Implement exponential back-off (<https://docs.aws.amazon.com/general/latest/gr/api-retries.html>) when making API calls.

 For more information, see:

 <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-service-limits-what-are.html>

-## ** BP 3.12 Set dfs.replication > 1 if using Spot for core nodes or for long running clusters **
+## ** BP 2.12 Set dfs.replication > 1 if using Spot for core nodes or for long running clusters **

 dfs.replication is the number of copies of each block to store for durability in HDFS. if dfs.replication is set to 1, and a Core node is lost due to spot reclamation or hardware failure, you risk losing HDFS data.
 Depending on the hdfs block that was lost, you may not be able to perform certain EMR actions. e.g submit hive job if core tez library in HDFS is missing